Recycling: Working conditions and social costs

-Possible income loss and social costs

 In some countries, recycling is performed by the entrepreneurial poor such as the karung guni, zabbaleen, the rag-and-bone man, waste picker, and junk man.
 With the creation of large recycling organizations that may be profitable, either by law or economies of scale, the poor are more likely to be driven out of the recycling and the remanufacturing job market.
 To compensate for this loss of income, a society may need to create additional forms of societal programs to help support the poor.
 Like the parable of the broken window, there is a net loss to the poor and possibly the whole of a society to make recycling artificially profitable, e.g. through the law.
 However, in Brazil and Argentina, waste pickers/informal recyclers work alongside the authorities, in fully or semi-funded cooperatives, allowing informal recycling to be legitimized as a paid public sector job.

 Because the social support of a country is likely to be less than the loss of income to the poor undertaking recycling, there is a greater chance for the poor to come in conflict with the large recycling organizations.
 This means fewer people can decide if certain waste is more economically reusable in its current form rather than being reprocessed.
 Contrasted to the recycling poor, the efficiency of their recycling may actually be higher for some materials because individuals have greater control over what is considered "waste".

 One labor-intensive underused waste is electronic and computer waste.
 Because this waste may still be functional and wanted mostly by those on lower incomes, who may sell or use it at a greater efficiency than large recyclers.

 Some recycling advocates believe that laissez-faire individual-based recycling does not cover all of society's recycling needs.
 Thus, it does not negate the need for an organized recycling program.
 Local government can consider the activities of the recycling poor as contributing to the ruining of property.